TOP 10 Countries by Youth Share (Age 15–24, 2025)

 | Ethiopia | 20.5 | 20.9 |

 From a policy perspective, these trajectories matter more than a single number.
-Countries where the youth share is still rising must expand education systems, basic infrastructure and entry-level jobs very quickly.
-Where the youth share is peaking or beginning to fall, the priority shifts towards harnessing a growing working-age population and preventing long-term scarring through youth unemployment, informality and outward migration.
+Countries where the youth share is still rising must expand education systems, basic infrastructure and entry-level jobs quickly.
+Where the youth share is peaking or beginning to fall, the priority shifts towards harnessing a larger working-age population and avoiding long-term scarring through youth unemployment, informality and outward migration.

-In all cases, the 1990–2025 comparison also reminds us that the “youth bulge” is a temporary phase.
-Today’s 15–24 year-olds will be 35–44 in two decades’ time.
-The extent to which they accumulate skills, savings and health capital during their youth will determine whether this demographic wave translates into sustained growth or into a new cycle of unmet expectations.
+In all cases, the 1990–2025 comparison also reminds us that the youth bulge is temporary.
+Today’s 15–24 year-olds will be in their mid-career years within two decades.
+Whether they accumulate skills, savings and health capital during youth will shape whether this demographic wave turns into sustained growth or a new cycle of unmet expectations.

 Visualising youth shares and the demographic dividend

-The charts below summarise the cross-country picture and the longer-term trends that are relevant for the “demographic dividend” discussion.
-The bar chart ranks the Top 10 by youth share in 2025, while the line chart tracks how the youth share has evolved in four large emerging economies that are either in, or approaching, their demographic dividend window.
+The charts below summarise the cross-country picture and the longer-term trends relevant to the demographic dividend discussion.
+The bar chart ranks the top 10 by youth share in 2025, while the line chart tracks how the youth share has evolved in four large emerging economies that are either in, or approaching, their demographic dividend window.

 Sources and further reading